SAFE Engineering and SAFE Cyber Projects

 The SAFE Lab courses are taught in specially designed classrooms with tables seating four students and with ready-to-use fabrication equipment, including soldering irons and other tools.
 Coupling fixed, University-owned equipment with each student’s personal laboratory allows faculty to mix it up in class, rolling together lecture, group problem-solving, laboratory exercises, prototyping, and shop activities.
 Student-owned labs also facilitate moving hands-on learning experiences out of the physical classroom and into student housing, the library or the coffee shop.
 This mixed delivery mode reaches a broader set of learners than book-centered approaches, and begins cultivating an engineering mindset from the very beginning.
 These real-world applications excite students, build confidence, promote retention of knowledge, and provide a much-needed, hands-on context for students living in a digital age.

 SAFE Lab Engineering

-Prototype development is supported by classrooms/laboratories equipped with hand tools, machine tools, test equipment, and a stock of sensors compatible with their microcontroller.
+Prototype development is supported by classrooms and laboratories equipped with hand tools, machine tools, test equipment, and a stock of sensors compatible with their microcontroller.
 Engineering fundamentals are introduced on a just-in-time basis to provide the knowledge required to complete the projects that drive the curriculum.
-The course sequence expands the scope and complexity of projects that can be undertaken by small interdisciplinary teams of students, and provides a mechanism for building the knowledge, skills and spirit that lead to innovation.
+The course sequence expands the scope and complexity of projects that can be undertaken by small, interdisciplinary teams of students, and provides a mechanism for building the knowledge, skills and spirit that lead to innovation.
 The curriculum focuses on seven threads: systems, engineering fundamentals, electromechanical, fabrication and acquisition, software, communication and broadening activities.
-The sequence ends with a freshmen design expo where student teams complete an open-ended project utilizing a variety of the sensors and mechanical devices.
+The sequence ends with a freshmen design expo in which student teams complete an open-ended project utilizing a variety of the sensors and mechanical devices.